 We periodically use the services of outside investor relations consultants.
-During the year ended May 31, 2016, pursuant to a consulting agreement, we agreed to issue 10,000 shares of common stock per month, valued at \$11,600 per month, to a consultant in exchange for investor relations consulting services.
+During the year ended May 31, 2016, pursuant to a consulting agreement, we agreed to issue 10,000 shares of Common Stock per month, valued at \$11,600 per month, to a consultant in exchange for investor relations consulting services.
 The consulting agreement was terminated during the first month of its term.
-The parties are in discussions regarding whether any shares of our common stock have been earned and it is uncertain whether any shares will be issued.
-As of May 31, 2018, we have included 20,000 shares of common stock, valued at \$23,200 in stock payable on the accompanying balance sheets.
+The parties are in discussions regarding whether any shares of our Common Stock have been earned and it is uncertain whether any shares will be issued.
+As of May 31, 2018, we have included 20,000 shares of Common Stock, valued at \$23,200 in stock payable on the accompanying balance sheets.
 The shares were valued based on the closing market price on the grant date.

-On December 29, 2015, pursuant to a consulting agreement, we agreed to issue 25,000 shares of common stock per month, valued at \$21,250, to a consultant in exchange for investor relations consulting services.
+On December 29, 2015, pursuant to a consulting agreement, we agreed to issue 25,000 shares of Common Stock per month, valued at \$21,250, to a consultant in exchange for investor relations consulting services.
 The consulting agreement was terminated during the first month of its term.
-The parties are in discussions regarding whether any shares of our common stock have been earned and it is uncertain whether any shares will be issued.
-As of May 31, 2018, we had 50,000 shares of common stock, valued at \$42,500 included in stock payable on the accompanying balance sheet.
+The parties are in discussions regarding whether any shares of our Common Stock have been earned and it is uncertain whether any shares will be issued.
+As of May 31, 2018, we had 50,000 shares of Common Stock, valued at \$42,500 included in stock payable on the accompanying balance sheet.
 The shares were valued based on the closing market price on the grant date.

 In June 2017, we entered into a letter agreement to amend our September 22, 2014 Investor Relations Consulting Agreement.
-Pursuant to the amendment, we agreed to issue the consultant 24,000 shares of our restricted common stock to satisfy \$6,000 of past due invoices for services previously rendered by the consultant from January 2017 through June 2017.
+Pursuant to the amendment, we agreed to issue the consultant 24,000 shares of our restricted Common Stock to satisfy \$6,000 of past due invoices for services previously rendered by the consultant from January 2017 through June 2017.

-On March 2, 2018, we issued 350,000 shares of common stock to a consultant pursuant to the terms of a consulting agreement for investor relations services.
+On March 2, 2018, we issued 350,000 shares of Common Stock to a consultant pursuant to the terms of a consulting agreement for investor relations services.
 The shares were valued on the date of grant at \$261,800.

-On July 24, 2018, we issued 700,000 shares of common stock with a fair value of \$490,000 to Star Associates for services in connection with the Oasis acquisition.
-Star Associates is controlled by Andrew Glashow, a director of the Company.
+On July 24, 2018, we issued 700,000 shares of Common Stock with a fair value of \$490,000 to Star Associates for services in connection with the Oasis acquisition.
+Star Associates is controlled by Andrew Glashow, a director (and current officer) of the Company.